 In recent years, Ashburton Airport has seen growing interest from commercial operators wanting to come to the Airport.
 A dedicated precinct would ensure these commercial hangars are contained to a specific area.
-In 2022, a skydiving business set up along the Airport's Seafield Road boundary.
+In 2022, a skydiving business set up along the Airport's Seafield Road boundary, and a flight school has also expressed interest in coming to Ashburton (see more detail below).

-In addition to skydiving, the types of businesses that could be interested in the Airport might include scenic tourism operators, chartered helicopter flights, and agricultural spraying services.
-Council will consider relevant criteria such as District plan provisions, normal lease conditions, activity performance standards, and the values and goals of this Development Plan when assessing the suitability of businesses wanting to come to the Airport.
+In addition to flight schools and skydiving, types of businesses that could be interested in the Airport might include scenic tourism operators, chartered helicopter flights, and agricultural spraying services.
+Council will refer to District Plan provisions, lease conditions, and activity performance standards to assess the suitability of businesses wanting to come to the Airport.
 Performance standards would provide a basis to understand the suitability of different activities at the Airport.
 They could include measurements such as traffic movements, noise, and impact on Airport infrastructure.
 Council intends to develop performance standards within the first two years of this Development Plan.
+More commercial activity would contribute to Ashburton District's economy, encouraging growth, investment, and greater value for residents.
+Council would lease these sites at a commercial rate, which would assist the Airport to generate more income.